-- Bullying Diary - Behaviour Contract including the need for the bully to always remain a set number of metres away from the student who has been bullied/take alternative routes round the school when they see the student they have bullied. - Identification of a mentor to whom students can go as/when necessary - Involvement of friendship groups in building confidence and resilience - Change of seating and changes of class as necessary - · Buddying students at times and in places where they feel unsafe e.g. on the journey home - Use of peer mentors/ambassadors - Offering information to parents about cyber safety
+- Bullying Diary - Behaviour Contract including the need for the bully to always remain a set number of metres away from the student who has been bullied/take alternative routes round the school when they see the student they have bullied. - Identification of a member of staff to whom students can go as/when necessary - Involvement of friendship groups in building confidence and resilience - Change of seating and changes of class as necessary - Buddying students at times and in places where they feel unsafe e.g. on the journey home - Offering information to parents and carers about cyber safety